 If you are using G Suite Legacy, whitelisting capabilities are limited and you may not be able to whitelist KnowBe4 properly.
 G Suite Legacy was a free G Suite version that was offered by Google prior to December 2012.
-For more information on G Suite Legacy, please see Google's article here.
+For more information, please see Google's article here.

 How to Whitelist by IP Address in GSuite/Google Apps

 The below instructions will show you how to whitelist KnowBe4's simulated phishing emails and training notifications by IP address in your GSuite environment.
 This setting is recommended if you do not have a cloud-based spam filter in front of GSuite.
 If you do have a cloud-based spam filter, you should whitelist us by our IP addresses in the filter, and whitelist by header in GSuite.

 Please note that this article reflects our most up-to-date best practices for whitelisting with your provider.
 Please be aware that your mail service provider may make changes to how their systems analyze our emails at any time.
 If you are having issues whitelisting using the procedure below, please contact our Support team and they will be happy to assist you.

 This method of whitelisting is a two-part process: